 “By encouraging the use of EEFs like ESN, the USDA is recognizing the importance of EEFs in a strong on-farm nutrient stewardship plan,” says Alan Blaylock, ESN Senior Agronomist.
 “These important tools will continue to help growers reduce nutrient losses to the environment while increasing crop yield.”

-The US government provides a number of nitrogen fertilizer incentives to encourage the use of environmentally friendly farming practices, including these five.
+The US government provides a number of nitrogen fertilizer incentives to encourage the use of environmentally friendly farming practices.

 To learn about the controlled-release difference and what sets ESN apart, click here.